andrewlwn77/claude-code-commands/README.md

 ---

-**Ready to supercharge your Claude Code workflow?** Start with `/project:install` or `/mcp:install` to add these powerful commands to your project!
+**Ready to supercharge your Claude Code workflow?** Start with `/project:install` or `/mcp:install` to add these powerful commands and integrations to your project!